doomvox/raku-study/notes/meeting_2022jun05.md

         2.  can you easily define a recursive operator

-    5.  david christensen on perl5 modules with circular dependencies
+    5. David Christensen on perl5 modules with circular dependencies

         1.  currently uses: